 Morgan Memorial-Goodwill Industries

-This important service organization was founded by Rev. Edgar J. Helms (School of Theology 1895) and has grown to become an international model for social agencies.
+This important service organization was founded by Rev. Edgar J. Helms (STH, 1895) and has grown to become an international model for social agencies.
 Annual reports, board minutes, and news clippings from its 100-year history report its activities during the years.
 Files are arranged chronologically, with a general inventory.

 New England Conference Commission on Archives and History